Lori Loughlin Asks For A Reduction Of Bond, Claims She’s No Flight Risk

 Gorton has not yet responded to this request.

 As laid out in the guilty plea deal the couple’s legal team worked out, Loughlin pleaded guilty to fraud-related charges.
 Her expected sentence is two months behind bars, a $150,000 fine, and finally two years of supervised release with 100 hours of community service.
-Meanwhile, Giannulli is expected to face five months in prison, a $250,000 fine, two years of supervised released and 25o hours of community service work.
+Meanwhile, Giannulli is expected to serve five months in prison, a $250,000 fine, two years of supervised release and 25o hours of community service work.

 While Gorton would have the option to reject the deal, this appears unlikely, according to the Boston Herald.
 San Francisco-based attorney Eric MacMichael explained why the judge will most likely agree to the terms.